matt2ology/android-atc-v12-labs/Lab05.md

-        text = text, // Text to be displayed in the UI fontSize = 34.sp, // Text size in scale-independent pixels fontWeight = FontWeight.Bold, // Text weight (bold) textAlign = TextAlign.Center, // Text alignment (center)
+        text = text, // Text to be displayed in the UI fontSize = 34.sp, // Text size in scale-independent pixels fontWeight = FontWeight.Bold, // Text weight (bold)
+        // center text on screen
+        textAlign = TextAlign.Center,
-        modifier = Modifier.fillMaxSize() // Fill the container with the content )
+        // Add padding around the text and fill the container with the text modifier = Modifier.padding(25.dp)
+    )
 }